swcarpentry/r-novice-gapminder/episodes/10-functions.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Functions explained
+title: Functions explained
-minutes: 45
+teaching: 45
+exercises: 20
+questions:
+- "FIXME"
+objectives:
+- "Define a function that takes arguments."
+- "Return a value from a function."
+- "Test a function."
+- "Set default values for function arguments."
+- "Explain why we should divide programs into small, single-purpose functions."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * Define a function that takes arguments.
-> * Return a value from a function.
-> * Test a function.
-> * Set default values for function arguments.
-> * Explain why we should divide programs into small, single-purpose functions.
->

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot simple statistics.
 However, the